tkkinlaw/ArcGIS-API-for-Python/ARPY Class Resources/readme.md

 - ArcGIS Online [help doc on advanced search](https://doc.arcgis.com/en/arcgis-online/reference/advanced-search.htm).
 Example: `gis.content.advanced_search(query='title:"Yosemite"', count_fields="type, access")`

 ### Exercise: Apply strategies for managing content
 ## Workflows for feature layer management
+### Feature Layer Collection tasks
+The Feature Layer Collection is a container for one or more feature layers, accessible through `layers` and `tables` properties.
+The collection provides this information:
+- Extent
+- Spatial reference
+- Supported operations of services
+- Access to layers and tables

+The Feature Layer is a set of features.
+This is what we are used to adding to a map.
+It supports:
+- Edit access
+- Queries (attribute and spatial)
+- Convert query results to a DataFrame
+- Properties
+- Feature and attribute value access

+### Exercise: Manage feature layer content

 ## Strategies for updating feature layer properties
+### Exercise: Update feature layer properties

 ## Strategies for editing feature layers